olivia-tech-psych/emotionagotchi-app/README.md

 - Calculates percentage fill based on score/maxScore ratio (default max: 100)
 - Styled with dark pastel theme matching overall design system
 - Completed Task 10 from implementation plan

+### [2025-11-21 LogHistory Component]
+- Implemented LogHistory component for displaying emotion logs in reverse chronological order
+- Added human-readable timestamp formatting (Today, Yesterday, or date with time)
+- Implemented visual indicators with emoji icons (🌱 for expressed, 🌑 for suppressed)
+- Created empty state message for when no logs exist
+- Added scrollable container for long lists of emotion logs
+- Styled with dark pastel theme using mint accent for expressed and muted lavender for suppressed
+- Completed Task 13 from implementation plan